Skip to main content

 Chargers head coach Jim Harbaugh to wear heart monitor for two weeks; no plan to miss games

-Los Angeles Chargers head coach Jim Harbaugh will where a heart monitor for the next two weeks and has been prescribed blood thinners to control his heartbeat after consultation with a cardiologist on Monday, he told reporters.
+Los Angeles Chargers head coach Jim Harbaugh will wear a heart monitor for the next two weeks and has been prescribed blood thinners to control his heartbeat after a consultation with a cardiologist on Monday, he told reporters.

 Harbaugh briefly left the sideline during his team's win Sunday against the Denver Broncos after experiencing a heart rhythm abnormality.
 The first-year Chargers coach said Sunday he was dealing with an atrial flutter, which he had confirmed by the cardiologist on Monday.